These 5 Countries are The Top Hot Spots for Property Investment in 2018

 With the start of 2018, investors are looking for the hotspots to invest their money into for the coming year.
 Property remains one of the most popular investment options.

-Of course, property investment is best done over long term to see the best returns.
+Of course, property investment is best done over the long-term to see the best returns.
 So where will you be investing in 2018?

 Here are the top 5 hot spots for overseas property investment in 2018 according to Global Property Guide: